Miller and Miller

 Rectangle: Rounded Corners: A 'Thank You' for the 'Barn Service!

-Our next meeting will be Saturday, March 1st at Dino's Restaurant @ 9:00 a.m.
+Our next meeting will be Saturday, April 5 at Dino's Restaurant @ 9:00 a.m.
+Come and join us!

 Rectangle: Rounded Corners: Upcoming Worship Services